zthun/janitor/CONTRIBUTING.md

 yarn make
 ```

-If you want to step into the debugger for the lint janitor, this repository
+If you want to step into the debugger for the janitor lint, this repository
 comes with the appropriate vscode launch.json configurations to start debugging.
-Simply hit the run button under Launch Lint Janitor, set your breakpoints and
+Simply hit the run button under Launch Janitor Lint, set your breakpoints and
 away you go.

 ## Test